 “People who have played important roles in the life of the Christian Church are numerous.
 Besides the above mentioned trustees other early members include Mrs. Maude Yett, only surviving charter member and Mrs. Lula Reed Owers who attended as a child at the time.
 The first wedding in the church involved another member, Mrs. Blanche McCollum.
 Mrs. M. B. Moreland is well remembered for her fervent lectures on Sunday evenings on the subject of Prohibition.
 These talks were usually made before a large group of young people she frequently urged into the church services.
 Many today credit Mrs. Moreland along with some others for making Burnet County dry.

 “The educational wing on the church was constructed in 1950 by Mr. Roy Potts.
 This work followed the remodeling of the original structure by Mr. Turman Daniels including bricking the front of the sanctuary and the building of a large baptistry.
+Mr. John Potts made the sign for the church.
 During the past year the church has purchased a Hammond Spinet Organ and a filmstrip projector.
 The sanctuary of the church and the classrooms were repainted in 1955.
 Missions giving in 1955-56 equaled all previous years.

 “Although there is no record disclosing who was the first preacher of the church, the list of pastors include many who left an indelible mark upon the community as well as the Christian Church.
 The following list is not complete, and goes backward in time.